-After transcribing my first document originally written by Daisy Cripps, titled ‘La Famille Mabille and The Cripps Family‘, I have another, but this time written by an England-born cousin, Albert Edward ‘Bert’ Kipps, who travelled to America and became successful in the mining industry.
+This is an autobiographical piece written by an England-born cousin, Albert Edward ‘Bert’ Kipps, who travelled to America and became successful in the mining industry.
 It was written in 1972, whilst he was retired and living in Laguna Beach, California.
-He died the year after writing this 17-page piece.
-This is 2,000 words longer than my first transcription effort at 9,500 words – I managed to type it all up in several hours.
-I look forward to your comments, enjoy!
+He passed away the year after writing this 17-page account of his life.

 The Odyssey of “Bert” Kipps

 1972 Families, children and grandchildren, occasionally like to review the past, especially if it bridges the gap of immigration from the “Old” country to the new.
 So now, the Christmas of 1972, I’m going to review my travels.
 I will try to make this account factual getting the data from my diaries, kept since a boy.
 I’ll try to be objective, but pardon the impressions recalled from the past.

 Before I go on to the more interesting experiences I have had in the “Frozen North” around the Arctic Circle, and the hot and humid beauty of the “Rain Forest” in South America, I must first recount some of my travels in England, where I was born on February 3rd, 1901.